Practical resource for using AI inside the firm

 What the calculator is showing

 According to the 2025 Professional Services Client Journey Report by insight6, accountancy firms scoring below 80% on enquiry handling are materially less likely to convert opportunities.
-For a firm handling 100 enquiries a month, the model below uses a 98% at-risk enquiry rate, a 30% conversion drop and a £3,000 average client value.
-That is how the annual leakage figure reaches about £1.1m.
+For a firm handling 100 enquiries a month, the model below starts with a 98% at-risk enquiry rate, a 30% conversion drop and a £3,000 average client value.
+Treat the number as a prioritisation signal: if the leakage is material, the first project should be a controlled enquiry and follow-up workflow, not a generic AI rollout.

 2